Penile plethysmography: Use as trial evidence

 They concluded, "Until a way can be devised to detect and/or control false negatives and false positives, the validity of the test data will be questionable."
 Responding to Barker and Howell, Simon and Schouten noted, "Our own analysis suggests that the standardization and faking issues, as well as other problems not addressed in the Barker and Howell paper, warrant much more guarded conclusions about the use of the plethysmograph in legal and clinical settings."
 Prentky noted "the increased likelihood in forensic settings that dissimulation may compromise the validity of the assessment."
 Hall and Crowther noted penile plethysmography "may be even more problematic than other [methods] in assessing susceptibility of the test to faking."

 In State of North Carolina v.
 Spencer, the court reviewed the literature and case law and concluded that penile plethysmography was scientifically unreliable: "Despite the sophistication of the current equipment technology, a question remains whether the information emitted is a valid and reliable means of assessing sexual preference."

 More recently, a substantial amount of research data has been gathered and reviewed, and significant steps have been taken toward standardization.
-According to Launay (1999), "[T]he validity of the technique for research and clinical assessment is now established;" it is only the use in guilt-determination proceedings that is inappropriate.
+According to researcher Gilles Launay, "[T]he validity of the technique for research and clinical assessment is now established;" it is only the use in guilt-determination proceedings that is inappropriate.
 Fedoroff and Moran called it an "experimental procedure" and noted, "Virtually every expert who has written about phallometry has cautioned that it is insufficiently sensitive or specific to be used to determine the guilt or innocence of a person accused of a sex crime."